rfostii/ninjutsu/README.md

 ## ⚡ What is this?

-**Ninjutsu** is my personal dotfiles setup for quickly bootstrapping a macOS development environment.
+**Ninjutsu** is my personal dotfiles setup for quickly bootstrapping a macOS development environment that will make you an IT ninja.

 One command → and you get:
 - a configured shell